Azure/azure-sdk/docs/golang/design.md

 ## Dependencies

-Dependencies bring in many considerations that are often easily avoided by avoiding the dependency.
+Packages should strive to avoid taking dependencies on packages outside of the standard library for the following reasons:

-- **Versioning** - Many programming languages do not allow a consumer to load multiple versions of the same package.
-So, if we have an client package that requires v3 of package Foo and the consumer wants to use v5 of package Foo, then the consumer cannot build their application.
-This means that client libraries should not have dependencies by default.
+- **Versioning** - Exposing types defined outside the standard library (i.e. `exchange types`) can indroduce versioning complexity.
+If we have an client package that exposes types from a v3 of package Foo and the consumer wants to use v5 of package Foo, then the consumer cannot use the v5 types to satisfy the v3 requirement.
 - **Size** - Consumer applications must be able to deploy as fast as possible into the cloud and move in various ways across networks.
 Removing additional code (like dependencies) improves deployment performance.
 - **Licensing** - You must be conscious of the licensing restrictions of a dependency and often provide proper attribution and notices when using them.
 - **Compatibility** - Often times you do not control a dependency and it may choose to evolve in a direction that is incompatible with your original use.
 - **Security** - If a security vulnerability is discovered in a dependency, it may be difficult or time consuming to get the vulnerability corrected if Microsoft does not control the dependency's code base.

 {% include requirement/MUST id="golang-dependencies-azure-core" %} depend on the `azcore` package for functionality that is common across all client packages.
-This package includes APIs for HTTP connectivity, global configuration, logging, and credential handling.
+This package includes APIs for HTTP connectivity, global configuration, logging, and credential handling, and more.

 {% include requirement/MUSTNOT id="golang-dependencies-approved-list" %} be dependent on any other packages within the client package distribution package, with the exception of the following: